larry-athey/boilermaker/Diagrams/README.md

 <img width="1024" src="./Case-Bottom-Assembled.jpg"><br>

 In the **Case-Bottom-Assembled.jpg** photo shown above, you can see the SSR and heatink as well as a screw terminal bus bar installed in the case bottom.
 The trigger wires to the SSR are connected and you would connect your AC power input/output lines at this point.
 Connect the ESP32 PSU input lines to the AC input side of the SSR and the bus bar.
-Honestly, it's totally up to you if you want to interrupt the hot or neutral with the SSR, it honestly makes no difference.
+Honestly, it's totally up to you if you want to switch the hot or neutral with the SSR, it honestly makes no difference.